This collection has access restrictions. For details, please see the restrictions.

 Accounts of "Miss Elliott" and William Elliott Junior, with A. Johnstone, chiefly for travel expenses for a trip north in 1848.
 Also includes clothing expenses for 1850 and 1851.

 Chiefly plantation expenses.
-Also includes list of blankets distributed at Pon Pon; instructions for nurses at Cheeha; and a register of receipts on hand (some dating back to 1845).
+Also includes list of blankets distributed to people enslaved at Pon Pon, instructions for nurses at Chehaw, and a register of receipts on hand (some dating back to 1845).

-Farm memoranda consisting of calculations for "distance in cotton" and a list of names, probably slaves.
+Farm memoranda consisting of calculations for "distance in cotton."
 Most pages in this volume are blank.

 Household, travel, and personal expenses.
 Also includes a "list of correspondence for 1859," and school exercises in Spanish.